 Previously, it would take a while to realise there was a mains outage, as the UPS initially picked up the load, followed by the diesel generator.
 Once these both ran dry, a network fault was then presented and they had to go through an extensive set of procedures related to the loss of data.
 They would also need to dispatch an engineer, which was a potential health and safety risk as it could be in the middle of the night, with adverse weather conditions and potentially no signal to maintain contact.

-With our solution, the Metrikus platform shows real-time energy usage and alerts staff immediately if there have been any power outages.
+With our remote monitoring solution, the Metrikus platform shows real-time energy usage and alerts staff immediately if there have been any power outages.
 When an engineer arrives on site, the platform shows they have arrived safely and are moving around, mitigating health and safety concerns.
 Historic data can also be used to optimise the capacity of the UPS and determine if a diesel generator is necessary.

 The equipment within radar stations needs to remain within a certain temperature bracket to function properly.
 Before, it was impossible to know whether or not the right temperature was being maintained.